 Bachelor of Science in Music Therapy

-The small student-teacher ratio at Saint Mary-of-the-Woods College allows for individualized attention in the music therapy program.
+The small student-teacher ratio at Saint Mary-of-the-Woods College allows for individualized attention in the music therapy degree program.
 The music therapy faculty have extensive clinical experience with a wide range of populations and continue to practice within the community.
-Beginning in the second semester of freshman year, music therapy students are able to begin their fieldwork experiences in the community and receive weekly supervision with faculty.
+Beginning in the second semester of freshman year, music therapy students are able to begin their practicum experiences in the community and receive weekly supervision with faculty.

 Sherry Bube, senior in Music Therapy

 Each student is observed by on-site supervisors and music therapy faculty and gain important feedback on various skills.
 Students also acquire classroom and clinical experience in the use of therapeutic improvisation techniques.
 Students develop an understanding of and aptitude in music therapy documentation in addition to receiving extensive classroom and clinical experience in facilitating specific music therapy techniques.
-Music therapy students are required to take piano proficiency and guitar/voice proficiency exams (after taking lessons and music classes) during academic training.
+Music therapy students are required to take piano proficiency and voice proficiency exams (after taking lessons and music classes) during academic training.

 Auditions are required for all prospective majors in Music.